 The fear of missing out

-That’s why sales campaigns are so effective.
-For a limited time only, last chance, and only the first 100 buyers โ these are all intended to create a sense of urgency and activate our loss aversion behaviour.
+That’s why Sales campaigns are so effective.
+For a limited time only, last chance and only the first 100 buyers (or a countdown clock ticking) – these are all intended to create a sense of urgency and activate our loss aversion behaviour.
 We buy to avoid the pain of missing out (or worse, someone else snapping up the goods).

 Sales campaigns activate our loss aversion behavior | Photo by Markus Winkler on Unsplash